'Rising Risk' examines threat posed to lower Manhattan by higher sea levels

 The storm left behind a trail of damage that put climate change into sharp focus.
 Scientists say Sandy's catastrophic flooding was made worse by rising sea levels.

-"Rising Risk" explores how those rising sea levels will play out in the lower Manhattan of the late 21st century.
+The "Rising Risk" TV special and docuseries explores how those rising sea levels will play out in the lower Manhattan of the late 21st century.
 Impacts include Sandy-like flooding during smaller storms and possible daily tidal flooding in some waterfront areas.

 Lower Manhattan is especially vulnerable to the problem of sea-level rise.
 It's the home of Wall Street and a large business district.
 It also has a large residential population.
 A number of high-rise towers and NYCHA developments sit just steps from the water there.
 Nearby hospitals had to evacuate when Sandy sent water from the East River spilling into their basements.